-Although the CNP calculated and illustrated in this paper is a more realistic neutral pose than the ONP of Stevens and Parrish (1999), I must emphasised that I do not suggest this was the habitual pose in life.
-As noted by Vidal et al. (1986) and Taylor et al. (2009), live animals do not habitually hold their necks in neutral pose.
+Although the 10% CNP calculated and illustrated in this paper is a more defensible neutral pose than the ONP of Stevens and Parrish (1999), I must emphasised that I do not suggest this was the habitual pose in life.
+As noted by Vidal et al. (1986) and Taylor et al. (2009), live tetrapods do not habitually hold their necks in neutral pose.
 Instead, when awake and alert, they extend (raise) the base of the neck and flex (lower) the anterior part.
-The result is that the middle part of the cervical column is much more vertically held habitually in most animals that would be apparent from the fleshy envelope (Wedel and Taylor 2014).
-Indeed, in many mammals that we hardly even think of having a neck, the vertebral column bends backwards beyond the vertical: this is seen for example in cats, rabbits, mice, guinea pigs and chickens (Vidal et al. 1986: figs. 2-5, 7, 8).
+The result is that the middle part of the cervical column is habitually held much more vertically in most tetrapods that would be apparent from the fleshy envelope (Wedel and Taylor 2014).
+Indeed, in many mammals that we hardly even think of having a neck, the vertebral column bends backwards beyond the vertical: this is seen for example in rabbits, mice and guinea pigs as well as cats and chickens (Vidal et al. 1986: figs. 2-5, 7, 8).
 Accordingly, we would expect that the life poses of sauropods had the base of the neck extended yet further than the angles here shown as neutral; but that the anterior part of their necks would have been curved forwards and downwards.
 It seems possible that in both diplodocids analysed here, part of the neck habitually curved backwards beyond the vertical in an "S" shape, as in many extant birds.